kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 is considered later, the guiding principle SHOULD be that `spec.isDefault` SHOULD NOT affect where a Gateway listens for traffic or whether it can be merged with other Gateways.

+#### 4. Enumerating Routes Bound to Default Gateways

+To enumerate Routes bound to the default Gateways, any of Ana, Chihiro, or Ian can look for Routes with no `parentRefs` specified, and then check the `status.parents` of those Routes to see if the Route has been claimed.
+Since this will also show _which_ Gateways have claimed a given defaulted Route, it neatly solves the problem of allowing Ana to determine which default Gateway(s) her Route is using even if she doesn't have RBAC to query Gateway resources directly.

+While this is possible with `kubectl get -o yaml`, it's not exactly a friendly user experience, so adding this functionality to a tool like `gwctl` would be a dramatic improvement.
+In fact, looking at the `status` of a Route is very much something that we should expect any user of Gateway API to do often, whether or not default Gateways are in play; `gwctl` or something similar SHOULD be able to show her which Routes are bound to which Gateways in every case, not just with default Gateways.

+##### Open Questions

+Should the Gateway also add a `condition` explicitly expressing that the Route has been claimed by the default Gateway, perhaps with `type: DefaultGateway`?
+This could help tooling like `gwctl` more easily enumerate Routes bound to the default Gateway.

 ### Gateway For Mesh (East/West)